cedeber/concise-rust-book/src/ch01-05-generics-traits-lifetimes.md

 ## Traits

-Trait definitions are a way to group method signatures together to define a set of behaviours necessary to accomplish some purpose.
+Trait definitions are a way to group method signatures together to define a set of behaviors necessary to accomplish some purpose.
 They are some kind of _interfaces_.

 ```rust
 trait Geometry {